 Welcome to the Department of Computer Science at Colorado State University!
 Computer science is a pioneering, multidisciplinary field with explosive growth and opportunity.
-Whether you are an on campus or online student, here you will be part of a diverse living and learning community committed to your success.
+Whether you are an on campus or online student, here you will be part of an inclusive living and learning community committed to your success.

 PROGRAMS OF STUDY